AIRI-Institute/CAMAR/README.md

 # Maps

 CAMAR provides a variety of map types for different navigation scenarios.
 The default is `random_grid` with randomly positioned obstacles, agents, and goals on each reset.
+A key feature across all maps is the support for **heterogeneous agent and goal sizes**.
+By specifying a range for agent/goal sizes, each agent/goal can have a unique size, sampled uniformly from the given range.

 ## Using Different Maps